iganosaigo/ansible-tailscale/README.md

 ## Headscale version compatibility

-Has been tested against Headscale version v0.22.3
+Has been tested against Headscale version v0.22.3 and v0.25.1 but others should be fine though.
+For releases prior v0.23.0 requires to turn on `legacy` mode

 ## Ansible version compatibility